Skip to content

 Gramm-Leach-Bliley Act (GLBA)

-Enacted in 1999, the GLBA redefined privacy and security requirements for financial institutions by requiring organizations to explain information-sharing practices and protect sensitive data.
-The FTC's Safeguards Rule—originally implemented in 2003 under GLBA authority and substantially amended in December 2021—provides specific implementation requirements that transform general security obligations into concrete technical mandates.
+Enacted in 1999, the GLBA reshaped privacy and security rules for financial institutions by requiring organizations to explain their information-sharing practices and protect sensitive data.
+The FTC's Safeguards Rule, first implemented in 2003 under GLBA authority and substantially amended in December 2021, turns those general obligations into concrete technical mandates.

 FTC Safeguards Rule Classification

-The FTC Safeguards Rule explicitly defines covered entities as "financial institutions," a category that encompasses tax preparation services under GLBA's broad definition.
-This classification subjects tax professionals to identical information security requirements as banks, credit unions, and investment firms.
-The 2021 amendments added nine specific safeguard requirements that every covered entity must implement, including encryption mandates, access controls, and continuous monitoring.
+The FTC Safeguards Rule defines covered "financial institutions" broadly enough to include tax preparation services.
+That classification puts tax professionals under the same information security requirements as banks, credit unions, and investment firms.
+The 2021 amendments added nine specific safeguards every covered entity must implement, including encryption, access controls, and continuous monitoring.
+Our breakdown of the FTC Safeguards Rule for tax preparers covers how each provision applies to smaller practices.

 IRS Enforcement Through PTIN Compliance